karthikv1392/cs3301_osn_2024/home.md

 ## Assignments and Projects

-All the assignments, their grading policy will be posted here.
+All the assignments, their grading policy will be posted on this website.